-- Sow seeds directly into the ground about 6 weeks after your last spring frost date, after aged manure or organic fertilizer has been worked into soil.
+- Plant 4-6 weeks before the average date of last frost, after aged manure or organic fertilizer has been worked into soil.

 - Direct sow seeds ½ inch to an inch deep and one inch apart in rows 12 inches apart.